-Additionally, an Avalanche address is prefixed with the alias of the chain it exists on, followed by a dash.
+Additionally, an Metal address is prefixed with the alias of the chain it exists on, followed by a dash.
 For example, X-Chain addresses are prefixed with

 The following regular expression matches addresses on the X-Chain, P-Chain and C-Chain for mainnet, tahoe and localnet.
-Note that all valid Avalanche addresses will match this regular expression, but some strings that are not valid Avalanche addresses may match this regular expression.
+Note that all valid Metal addresses will match this regular expression, but some strings that are not valid Metal addresses may match this regular expression.